Planet Earth as Our Stakeholder- The Workshop

 • Plenary discussion

-Round 2: Circle of Control, Influence and Concern
+Round 2: Circle of Influence

 • Plot your ideas from round 1 into the circle of influence.